justinluzong/emergency-room-visit-report/README.md

 While founded on and driven by community-first values, in recent years sudden regional population growth has led Maplewood Community Hospital to struggle in keeping up with rising patient demands.
 This project analyzes the hospital's Emergency Room patient data, with the goal of improving the overall ER patient experience.

 Insights and recommendations are provided for the following key areas:
-- **Patient Demographics:** Identification of notable groups among genders, age groups, races/ethnicities, and department referrals
+- **Patient Demographics:** Identification of notable groups among genders, age groups, races, and department referrals
 - **Patient Satisfaction Scores:** Evaluation of score patterns, both overall and among various patient demographics
 - **Patient Wait Times:** Assessment of wait times and their potential impact on satisfaction scores